Updated: May 14, 2023

 I started by believing that I can, and will eventually overcome life’s problems.

 And if I can be kind and compassionate to myself, then I’ll learn how to achieve my dreams and have the capacity to live life to its fullest.

 A pessimist will say that’s BS, but really it isn’t.

-However, it’s also important to realize that despite the fact that “miracles can happen”.
+However, it’s also important to realize that even though “miracles can happen”.
 I also believe that one cannot live on optimism alone.
 One also needs a good dose of reality with it.

-Unfounded optimism can result to unrealistic expectations, which can disappoint and frustrate us.
+Unfounded optimism can result in unrealistic expectations, which can disappoint and frustrate us.

-That’s why I advocate realistic optimism, which means believing in what is possible and having hoping the best will happen.
+That’s why I advocate realistic optimism, which means knowing what is possible and having hoping the best will happen.
 But also being prepared and accepting if unfavorable circumstances happen.

 What do I exactly mean by this?

-Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything – and realize that the ONLY thing you lost was your job, and NOT yourself.
+Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything.
+And then realize that the ONLY thing you lost was your job, and NOT yourself.